kbiakov/CodeView-Android/README.md

 CodeProcessor.init(this);
 ```

-Having done ones on app start you can classify language for different snippets more faster, because algorithm needs time for training on sets for presented listings of languages library have.
+Having done ones on app start you can classify language for different snippets more faster, because algorithm needs time for training on sets for presented listings of languages which library has.

 Add view to your layout & bind as usual:
 ```xml